Mahendra Cave: Location

 Mahendra Cave is located in the city of Pokhara in the western region of Nepal.
 It is about 1100 meters above sea level.
-It has formed in young (Pleistocene) limestone which is overlaid by conglomerates.
+It has formed in soft, young (Pleistocene) limestone which is overlaid by conglomerates.
 The cave can be accessed by visitors from the Pokhara Airport within thirty minutes by taxi, one hour by public buses and two hours by foot.
-From the Prithvi Bus park, it is ten minutes shorter than from the airport via public vehicles.
+From the Prithvi Bus Park, it is ten minutes shorter than from the airport via public vehicles.

 Adventure

 The cave corridors are completely dark with continuously dripping water overhead.
-The cave is formed in limestone, which falls to the ground and continuously forms electrical sparks.
+The cave is formed of limestone, which falls to the ground and continuously forms electrical sparks.
 Due to the darkness, artificial lighting is provided inside approximately half of the accessible cave.
 The cave consists of about 100m of easily accessible passages and a further 100m of low unstable corridors entered by way of a collapsed passage only perhaps half a meter high.
-A survey of the entire cave and lists of the bats and invertebrates living inside are found in the report of the 1976 British cave expedition to the region.
+A survey of the entire cave and lists of the bats and invertebrates living inside are found in the report of the 1976 British Speleological Expedition to the region.
 There is a Free WIFI in the location for the purpose of promoting the place and knowing the significance of the cave.

+Wildlife

+The cave is home to four species of bats Hipposideros armiger, Hipposideros bicolor, Rhinolophus macrotis and Megaderma lyra as well as a range of insects and even occasionally freshwater crabs, Potamon atkinsoniamum.
+At least nine collembolan species have been recorded from this cave and it is the type locality for the blind 1.6mm long Troglopedetes nepalensis and the six-eyed 2.6mm long Troglopedetes churchillatus.

-Sightseeing near Mahendra cave
+Sightseeing near Mahendra Cave

 The place where Mahendra cave lies is full of greenery.
 The grazing horses and mules can frequently be observed in this area.
-This place lies in the bottom of a hill covered with greenery.
+This place lies at the bottom of a hill covered with greenery.
 Many surrounding hills full of greenery can be observed from here.
-In the immediate vicinity are other caves, the Kumari Cave and the Bat Cave.
-Bat Cave can also be visited by travelling in the trail path just beneath the hills within ten minutes by foot.
+In the immediate vicinity are two other caves, the Kumari Cave and the Bat Cave.
+Bat Cave can also be visited by travelling on the trail path just beneath the hills within ten minutes by foot.